 - A Go program similar to arv-get that uses the new CollectionFileReader in the Go SDK

-#4 Updated by Peter Amstutz over 4 years ago
+#4 Updated by Peter Amstutz about 5 years ago

 - I never disagreed that cache misses dominate over single-read overhead.
 However, I argue that when cache misses are not the problem, the overhead on individual reads is dominating over the time spent actually fetching the block.
 E.g. we might download the block is 500ms but spend 2000ms servicing reads, which means throughput is CPU limited and not I/O limited.
 That's unfortunate.

 - The largest read size supported by FUSE is 128k (enabled with a special option, which we set), but in practice it seems lots of applications only read 4k at a time.